Ayushk4/Ayushk4.github.io/_posts/2019-08-20-My-Journey-in-Google-Summer-of-Code.md

 ---

 Hello there,

-Google Summer of Code, 2019 is soon coming to an end.
+Google Summer of Code 2019 is soon coming to an end.
-In this post, I would like to summarize my work done so far, and discuss what's ahead.
+In this post, I would like to summarize my work done so far and discuss what's ahead.

 <style>
 img {